-We are actively engaged in an LED lighting retrofit campaign, changing our lighting to LED.
-As of Q1 2023, we have converted 15 million square feet - 44% of our entire portfolio - to LED lighting.
+We are actively engaged in an LED lighting retrofit campaign, changing our lighting to LED to help drive down electricity consumption throughout our portfolio.
+As of Q1 2025, we have converted 16.4 million square feet -46.64% of our entire portfolio - to LED lighting.

 We are pursuing two major sets of initiatives with our roofs: "cool roofs" and solar panels on our roofs.
-To date, we have already installed 14.5 million square feet of "cool roofs" - 42% of our total portfolio - as well as 1.72 million square feet of silicone roof restorations, which reduce landfill waste and decrease energy consumption up to 35%.
+As of Q1 2025, we have installed 19.56 million square feet of "cool roofs" -55.56% of our total portfolio - as well as 2 million square feet of silicone roof restorations (5.68% of our total portfolio), which reduce landfill waste and decrease energy consumption.
 Cool roofs are reducing the energy consumed by our tenants, lowering carbon emissions, and increasing the life span of our air conditioning units, all important environmental benefits.
-We also already have three major solar installations in place - a 1.0-megawatt system in Philadelphia, a 0.3-megawatt system in Peachtree City, Georgia, and a 1.1-megawatt system under contract for our new Portland, Maine warehouse.
-In our Chicago metro area, we are excited to be currently contracting over 9 megawatts of solar energy.
+We also have 2 major solar installations in place -a 0.5-megawatt system in Peachtree City, Georgia, and a 1.1-megawatt system in Portland, Maine.
+In our Chicago metro area, we are excited to be currently contracting over 5.48 megawatts of solar energy.

-Achieving a goal we had set, we earned Silver recognition in the Green Lease Leaders Program for implementing sustainable leasing practices, utilizing green lease clauses, promoting energy efficiency, and collaborating with tenants to achieve significant sustainability in building operations.
+In 2023, we earned Silver recognition in the Green Lease Leaders Program for implementing sustainable leasing practices, utilizing green lease clauses, promoting energy efficiency, and collaborating with tenants to achieve significant sustainability in building operations.
+In 2024, we improved even further, achieving Gold Status.
 This recognition signifies our active commitment to reducing the environmental impact of our buildings.